krbharathala/EasyRecycle/README.md

 # EasyRecycle
-Alexa Skill that helps decide which bin to put trash in
+Amazon Alexa Skill that helps decide which trash bins to put waste in.
+Coded at Hack Davis 2017